rticommunity/rticonnextdds-examples/examples/connext_dds/custom_transport/c/README.txt

 makefile_custom_transport_plugins_i86Linux2.6gcc4.1.1i86Linux2.6gcc4.4.3) run:

-rtiddsgen -language C -example i86Linux2.6gcc4.1.1 custom_transport.
+rtiddsgen -language C -example i86Linux2.6gcc4.1.1 custom_transport.idl

 You will see some messages that indicate that the USER_QOS_PROFILES.xml was